 The purpose of the Corporate Parenting service within NCT is to deliver high quality, effective services for every child and young person in our care and support for those in the court system.
 The role that Councils and Children's Trusts play in looking after children is one of the most important things they do.
 They have a unique responsibility to the children they look after and their care leavers (relevant and former relevant children).
-A strong ethos of corporate parenting means that sense of vision and responsibility towards the children they look after and their care leavers is a priority for everyone.
+A strong ethos of corporate parenting means that sense of vision and responsibility to wards the children they look after and their care leavers.